-Despite the foregoing, by mutual agreement, a grievance falling into any of the above-listed categories may be resolved by expedited arbitration.
+Despite the foregoing, by mutual agreement, a grievance falling into any of the above-listed categories may be resolved by mediation or expedited arbitration.

-(b) The expedited Arbitrator, who shall act as sole arbitrator, shall be mutually agreed to by the parties.
+(b) The expedited Arbitrator/Mediator, who shall act as sole arbitrator, shall be mutually agreed to by the parties.

-(c) By January 31st of each year, the parties will schedule a minimum of two consecutive working days for hearings to resolve grievances that are suitable for expedited arbitration.
+(c) The parties will schedule a minimum of one day biannually before June and December of each year for hearings to resolve grievances that are suitable for mediations or expedited arbitration.